Shtarun7/FlightsAndSearchService/README.md

 ```
 ``````
 -Once you have added your db config as listed above , go to the src folder and execute the command `npx sequelize db:create`

+## DB DESIGN
+    - Airplane Table
+    - Flights
+    - Airports
+    - City

+    - A flight belong to an airplane but an airplane can be used in multiple flights -A city has many airports but one airport belongs to a city -One airport can have many flights but one flight belongs to an airport